smatDnepr/SVGSpriteViewerGenerator/README.md

 The ID for each symbol fit to the name of the file from which it was generated.
 For example, if the file name is "ico-email.svg", then symbol id="ico-email".

-In version 2.0 added the ability to view the sprite and copy the icon identifier.
+In version 2.0 added sprite viewer and copy icon id.

 You can use it like this: